The Problem With Fashion's Y2k Fashion Revival

 Fast fashion sales continue to soar, valued at over $2 billion USD in recent years with expected growth of 6.3% this year.
 And it's hard not to link this growth to the outpouring of trends from the 2000s.
 Peruse the pages of these retailers and the Y2k nostalgia theme is pretty hard to miss.

 Of course, it can be chalked down to the pandemic.
-Last year, as many found themselves stood down from employment or hesitant to spend their money during increasingly turbulent times, fast fashion giant Boohoo — a place where you can score an entire outfit for under $10 — saw sales sky-rocket by 45% between February and August 2020, with the number of customers rising by around a third, to 17.4 million.
+Last year, as many found themselves stood down from employment or hesitant to spend their money during increasingly turbulent times, fast fashion giant Boohoo saw sales sky-rocket by 45% between February and August 2020, with the number of customers rising by around a third, to 17.4 million.
 But these clothes aren’t made to last or have any kind of timeless appeal.
 And beyond their sartorial longevity, they’re often poorly crafted, unravelling after one wash or coming apart after just a few wears.
-Unlike quality items you don’t have the need for anymore, you can’t really resell a frayed top you purchased for $6 — although many try.
+Unlike quality items you don’t have the need for anymore, you can’t really resell a frayed top you purchased for £5 — although many try.

 Advertisement